StanfordVL/pair-website/people/index.md

                     <small>M.B.A.</small>
                 </h3>
                 <p class="person-title">Program Manager, Clinical Excellence Research Center</p>
-                <p class="person-bio">Julia is focused on providing the process design and project management to help bring innovations from the Partnership in AI-Assisted Care to life.
+                <p class="person-bio">Julia is focused on providing the process design and project management to help bring innovations from the Stanford People, AI, Robots Group to life.
 Julia has previously led technology development and research initiatives at Kaiser, UCSF, and Deloitte.
                 </p>
         </div>
     </div>